jarun/nnn/README.md

 #### Change file associations

-If you want to set custom applications for certain mime types, or change the ones set already (e.g. vi, mpv, zathura), modify the `assocs` structure in [config.def.h](https://github.com/jarun/nnn/blob/master/config.def.h) (it's easy).
+If `NNN_OPENER` is not set, nnn tries to recognize a file by the file extension and invokes nlay.
+To change the extensions recognized by nnn, modify the `assocs` structure in [config.def.h](https://github.com/jarun/nnn/blob/master/config.def.h) (it's easy).
 Then re-compile and install.

+If you want to add a file extension mainline, please raise a bug.
+Without it nnn will not invoke nlay.

+nlay has provisions (disabled by default) to handle a specific file extension too.
+However, the extension should be recognized by nnn first.

 ### Why fork?